Skip to main content

 Athmeya Jayaram earned a bachelor’s degree in philosophy at Amherst College and a Ph.D. in political theory at the University of California Berkeley.
 After his time with the institute, Jayaram accepted a Hecht-Levi Postdoctoral Fellow at the Berman Institute of Bioethics at Johns Hopkins University.
 Athmeya’s research concerns the justice and justification of emerging technologies.

-Past UC San Diego Ph.D.
+Past Ph.D.
 Fellows

 • Alec J. Calac